CliveDev0413/button-prompts-for-godot/README.md

 3. **Optional Supported Controllers**

 This setting allows you to **preload only specific controller icons**.
-This can be useful if you want to not-load specific controller icons that you know your player base won't use anyways, like the PS3 icons.
+This can be useful if you want to not-load specific controller icons that you know your player base won't use anyways, maybe like the PS3 icons.

 ### Helpful Functions
 These functions are accesible through `ButtonPromptsManager.Instance`.

 1. `force_set_controller_prompts(controller_type)`

 You can use this to force-display a specific controller's icons only.
 It takes in a parameter of `ButtonPromptsManager.SUPPORTED_CONTROLLERS`, which you can get from `ButtonPromptsManager.Instance`.

 2. `cycle_prev_controller()` & `cycle_next_controller()`

 If you forced a specific controller using the last mentioned function, you can use these functions to cycle through the list of supported controllers and update the prompt icons without having to make your own cycling logic.

 You may want this in your settings where there are some arrows that call `cycle_prev_controller()` & `cycle_next_controller()` to change the controller icons.
 Like "choose your controller's icons" or something.

 # Planned Features
-These are some ideas that I would like to implement in the future (if I have the time):
+These are some ideas that I would like to implement in the future--if I have the time!
 1. Animated Prompts
 2. Customizable Icon Textures/Spritsheeet
 3. Show Direction of Joystick Movement